magik-sword/Fetal-Health-Classification/README.md

 * **Type:** Tabular
   * Input: A CSV file that contains CTG measurements such as fetal heart rate, uterine contractions, and fetal movement.
-  * Output: A health status label as determined by an obstetrician indicating whether a fetus is healthy, suspect (suspected to be in distress), or pathological (in distress/abnormal).
+  * Output: A health status label as determined by an obstetrician indicating whether a fetus is healthy, suspect, or pathological.
 * **Size:**
   * 2,126 rows and 22 features, file size: 228.72 kB
 * **Instances:**